Craving Spicy Food? Here’s Why Your Body is Asking for Heat

 hot spicy peppers

-Spicy foods will “burn” your tongue but then your brain will release “pain-reducing” endorphins.
+Spicy foods will “burn” your tongue, but then your brain releases “pain-reducing” endorphins.

-It’s these endorphins that you start to crave, not the spicy foods per se.
+You start to crave these endorphins, not the spicy foods per se.

 This can be confusing, and we’ll talk about addiction, pregnancy, and the ‘cooling down benefits’ of spicy foods later on in this piece.

-But these issues are all secondary to the chemical ‘dependency’ towards endorphins.
+However, these issues are all secondary to the chemical’ dependency’ of endorphins.

-And I put ‘dependency’ in quotations because spicy foods (and hot sauce for that matter) are not actually addictive.
+And I put ‘dependency’ in quotations because spicy foods (and hot sauce, for that matter) are not addictive.

 However, the endorphin chemical release can cause certain craving tendencies similar to addictive behaviors.